 Hi, is everyone fed up with the clouds?
 Yep, me too.
-I love Autumn, but endless days of rain, with no blue sky occasionally peeking through, well to be honest, it just makes me want to snuggle up with a good film and a big bowl of this Cheesy Vegetable Pasta Bake.
+I love Autumn.
+Yet endless days of rain, with no blue sky occasionally peeking through, well to be honest, it just makes me want to snuggle up with a good film and a big bowl of this Cheesy Vegetable Pasta Bake.

 This dish came about because I was too lazy to get any meat out of the freezer!!
 True our freezer is in our garage, with no internal interconnecting door and it was raining.
 Convinced??
 Anyway enough of my laziness, what resulted was an incredibly tasty dish.

 Although we are a meat eating family, I do make a little meat go a long way.
 It is very rare however, that I deliberately leave meat or fish out of a dish.
 Big mistake!!!
 No one in our family, or my chief taste tester, missed the meat in this Cheesy Vegetable Pasta Bake.
 In fact they enjoyed a meat free meal.

 I was so pleased.
 Firstly, I had created a great meal that everyone enjoyed – always my main aim.
 Secondly, I now have a great vegetarian dish in my repertoire.
 Also, I love to serve this with Focaccia Bread.

-Meat is usually the most expensive component in a meal, so, without compromising flavour, this is a fantastic, budget friendly dish.
+Since meat is usually the most expensive component in a meal, so, without compromising flavour, this is a fantastic, budget friendly dish.
 Perfect for a mid week meal.
 In fact why not double up on the ingredients and make this for a new mum, family or friends returning from holiday, or simply to freeze for up to 3 months.
-Being meat free more people can enjoy this dish.
+Because this is meat free, more people can enjoy this dish.

 Recipe : Cheesy Vegetable Pasta Bake Serves 6 people generously